 Fashion Marketing: Diploma

 You have an eye for style, and a head for business.
 We have a two-year diploma program that combines both.
-Immerse yourself in photo shoots, buying plans and fashion events where you'll make industry connections that last long after you leave.
-Everything you learn will let you jump into careers in Buying, Merchandising, Branding, Forecasting, Styling, Public Relations, Event Planning and Sales, or continue your studies into Kwantlen's Bachelor of Business Administration Degree Program (BBA).
+In our hands-on program, you will learn practical skills in business, fashion, communication and marketing, while making industry connections that will launch your career.
+Everything you learn will enable you to jump into careers in Buying, Merchandising, Branding, Forecasting, Styling, Public Relations, Event Planning and Sales, or continue your studies into KPU's Bachelor of Business Administration Degree Program (BBA).

 Accepting up to 30 new students each year, applicants to the program are eager to learn about and work in various areas of the fashion industry.
 They have some experience and knowledge about fashion and wish to build on that passion to develop their marketing and management skills for success in leadership positions.
 If you have always enjoyed exploring fashion companies and thought about working with people and clothing in the business sector then you will thrive in this program.
 Students who excel in this program have a flair for fashion, an eye for style and an innate ability to connect with people.